<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-KVC3WS8" height="0" width="0" style="display:none;visibility:hidden">

 • T-shirt size

-The ability to immediately segment your volunteers into appropriate lists is invaluable for getting their engagement off on the right foot.
+The ability to immediately segment your volunteers into appropriate lists is invaluable for starting their engagement off on the right foot.
 For example, your new volunteers who’ve told you that they’re only available to help out on weekends shouldn’t be flooded with invitations for weeknight projects.

 Finally, your volunteer program’s technology should support any new or additional opportunities you provide your supporters to get involved with your work.